Grenada County, Mississippi

-Grenada County is a county located in the U.S. state of Mississippi between Memphis and Jackson, Mississippi.
-As reported by the 2020 United States Census, the population was 21,629.
+Grenada County is a county located in the U.S. state of Mississippi.
+As of the 2020 Census, the population was 21,629.
 Its county seat is Grenada.
-The county was named for the province of Granada in southern Spain but spelled inaccurately.
+The county was named for Granada, Spain.
 Its western half is part of the Mississippi Delta.
 Cotton cultivation was important to its economy well into the 20th century.

 The Grenada, MS Micropolitan Statistical Area includes all of Grenada County.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 449 sqmi, of which 422 sqmi is land and 27 sqmi (6.1%) is water.